lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab2.md

 ## Assignment

 In order to earn some extra money over the three-day holiday weekend, you take a job working security at a music festival.
-In order to entice workers, the festival has offered different rates of pay for different days.
+However, the compensation is a bit
+complex: the hourly wage is different on different days of the festival.

 To make sure you are compensated fairly, you decide to write a program to compute your total pay based on the hours you worked each day and the hourly